MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-assess-servers.md

 ### Document the migration plan

 Based on the final assessment results and application owner interviews, the Tailwind migration team finalizes the migration approach.
 They document the migration steps including details from assessment, dependency analysis, and inputs from the application owner interviews.
-This captures additional configurations like load balancers, DNS updates, database connection strings, licenses and any additional steps the application team or vendor might need to execute as part of pre-migration and post-migration steps.
+This captures extra configurations like load balancers, DNS updates, database connection strings, licenses, and any extra steps the application team or vendor might need to execute as part of pre-migration and post-migration steps.

 ## Step 4: Plan for migration waves